What is contactless payment security?

 In 2015, Which? was able to easily and cheaply acquire contactless-card technology and use this to remotely 'steal' key card details from a contactless card.
 We were then able to order items online, one of which was a £3,000 TV.

-Someone would probably have to be very close to you to lift your card details without you knowing.
+Someone would probably have to be uncomfortably close to you to lift your card details without you knowing - in our tests, the card had to be touched against the mobile card reading device.

-In our tests, despite skimming the card details using the NFC technology, this type of crime would be documented as ‘remote purchase fraud’ and not attributed specifically to contactless fraud, because the victim would not know how the details had been obtained.
+It is worth noting that despite skimming the card details using the NFC technology in our investigation, this type of crime would be documented as ‘remote purchase fraud’ and not attributed specifically to contactless fraud, because the victim would not know how the details had been obtained.

 How do I avoid contactless card fraud?